Managing Your Pipelines

 3. Click The "Pipelines" page icon is represented by several connected jobs.
 Pipeline from the secondary navigation menu to open the project’s pipeline library.

-4. From the list, click a pipeline to access its details.
+4. Click a pipeline in the list to open it and access its details.

 The pipeline The "Overview" page icon is a square divided into several other squares.
 Overview page opens.

-5. From the The "Overview" page icon is a square divided into several other squares.
-Overview page (a) or in edit Edit mode (b), click the desired setting to edit it:
+5. Click the desired setting from the The "Overview" page icon is a square divided into several other squares.
+Overview page (a) or in edit Edit mode (b) to edit it:

 Pipeline settings from the "Overview" page.